Tobi-De/dotfm/content/posts/bootstraping-a-production-ready-django-project.md

 Choose from 1, 2, 3 [1]:
 ```

-The tools suggested here are for minification, transpilation, etc. of static assets (CSS, JS, etc.).
+The tools suggested here are for minification, transpilation, etc of static assets (CSS, JS, etc).
 I don't use any of them, so my answer is always the default, **None**.
 If you want to know more about these tools, check out their official documentation:

 -  [Gulp](https://gulpjs.com/)